The new era of insects

 TEBRIO’S BEGINNINGS

-After a thorough analysis of the market and sector requirements, Tebrio opted to produce Tenebrio molitor, commonly known as the mealworm, a species of Coleoptera from which top quality protein and fat, as well as biofertiliser and chitosan, are extracted.
+After a thorough analysis of the market and sector requirements, Tebrio opted to produce Tenebrio molitor, commonly known as the mealworm, a species of Coleoptera from which top quality defatted powder and oil, as well as biofertiliser and chitosan, are extracted.

 In 2015, it built the first approved insect production plant within the European Union for animal feed.
 And in 2019, it expanded its facilities and became the world’s first biotechnology company to receive authorisation to manufacture insect-based organic fertilisers, simultaneously achieving the organic label to market them.